saagie/updatarium/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure any code or file you have created during your dev process are really needed before push it.
+1. Ensure any code or file you have created during your dev process are really needed before pushing it.
 2. Update the README.md with details of changes if needed.
 3. When your PR is submitted, owners and maintainers will review the PR and comment or accept it.